avobrezkova/website/content/authors/admin/_index.md

 highlight_name: true
 ---

-Alice Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Anastasia Obrezkova is an undergraduate student at the People's Friendship University of Russia at the Faculty of Physics, Mathematics and Natural Sciences and in the field of study Mathematics and Mechanics.
+Her research interests include information and communication technologies in the areas of design, creation and testing of software, support and administration of information and communication systems and databases.
 {style="text-align: justify;"}